GabrielGrant99/Suspension-Performance-App/README.md

 # SuspensionPerformanceApp
 Performance studies in vehicle suspension systems

-These files are further developments of my final year project (title above) for the degree of BEng Mechanical Engineering at the University of Nottingham
+This application is a further development of my final year project (title above) for the degree of:

+BEng Mechanical Engineering at the University of Nottingham

 The suspension performance application is a simple MATLAB application for vehicle suspension performance analysis and parameter optimisation